Christchurch to Queenstown: 18 things to do on a road trip on New Zealand’s South Island

 We want to be immersed in nature as often as possible.
 For a few days in Kaikōura, we had the chance to experience this, with so much taking place between the sea and sky.
 Even when we went inside, there was little separation from the outdoors because we slept in a cabin made of glass.

-To get to the Manukau PurePod, we walked through a small forest of kanuka trees, which are an important part of recovering the area from deforestation.
+We decided to stay in the Manakau PurePod in Kaikōura.
+To get there, we walked through a small forest of kanuka trees, which are an important part of recovering the area from deforestation.
 The kilometre-long walk in made us feel so far from everything else—surrounded only by Southern Alps.
-We have a vlog of the experience here.
+We have a vlog of the experience here:

 Couple walking into the Manukau PurePod in Kaikoura, surrounded by mountains and rainy weather